 - From self preparation to joining a formal program, there are different ways you can prepare yourself for the test.
 It is important that you choose the best method that suits your personal style of learning and any specific test taking requirements.

 - You may find a good number of books and preparation materials available in the market.
 Some of the popular titles include:

 - The Real ACT Prep Guide by ACT Inc.

 - Cracking the ACT by The Princeton Review

 - McGraw-Hill's ACT

-For more information and tips for the ACT test preparation, see: http://www.actstudent.org/testprep/tips/index.html.
+For more information and tips for preparation of ACT, see: http://www.actstudent.org/testprep/tips/index.html.